FourThievesVinegar/microlab-parts/README.md

 ### Version 4

-The v4 folder contains the latest parts for the Microlab assembly, including:
+The v4 folder contains ~~the latest~~ old parts for the Microlab assembly, including:
 - The main reactor manifold
 - Lids for the heating and cooling setups
 - Motor mount for the stirring motor